xxdunedainxx/GuildWarsOneTeamBuilderWeb/docs/FEATURES.md

 * Add ability to specify class attribute settings
 * Add ability to configure gear specifications per class
 * BUG - fix issue with some of the classes data mining
+* Mobile support - drag and drop does not work on mobile.
+Overall website experience may need to change.

 ## UI